Ease financial stress with these debt consolidation tools

 A personal loan is money borrowed from a lender at a fixed interest rate that is paid back by the borrower monthly over 1-5 years depending on the time frame and monthly payment option selected.
 Our personal loans typically offer higher loan amounts and lower rates than a credit card, feature a fixed payment plan and require no collateral.

-You can use a personal loan for nearly any expense, including paying down high-interest debt.
+You could use a personal loan for nearly any expense, including paying down high-interest debt.
 Personal loans range from $4,000 to $50,000 in most states and offer a fixed interest rate.

 How to use your loan to consolidate debt

-The money you obtain from one of our Debt Consolidator Program products can be used to pay off debt, from credit cards, education loans and more.
+The money you obtain from one of our Debt Consolidator Program products could be used to consolidate debt, from credit cards, education loans and more.
 If you use one of our home equity-based products, you are essentially transferring all your debt into one place: your mortgage.
-A cash-out refi, HELOC or reverse mortgage allows you to get rid of differing due dates and various companies you owe to, putting all your loans and debt into one, easy to remember payment.
+A cash-out refi, HELOC, personal loan or reverse mortgage allows you to get rid of differing due dates and various companies you owe to, putting all your loans and debt into one, easy to remember payment.

 What to consider when consolidating debt in a mortgage